entando/entando-docs/vuepress/docs/next/docs/releases/README.md

 - Decoupled MFE ⇒ MS communication via service discovery ([API claims](../getting-started/ent-api.md))
 - New docker-based bundles (bundles entirely distributed via Docker/OCI images)
 - App Builder is now extensible through bundles (supports override of core App Builder components and the addition of EPC extensions)
-- App Builder main menu is converted to a overridable bundle containing an MFE and BFF service
+- App Builder main menu is converted to an overridable bundle containing an MFE and BFF service
 - Widgets, pages and bundle assets are now created within the scope of a specific bundle
 - Performance optimizations